circleci/circleci-docs/jekyll/_ccie/preview.md

 hide: true
 ---

-CircleCI 2.0 is new infrastructure that provides the following improvements:
+CircleCI 2.0 provides new infrastructure that includes the following improvements:
 * New configuration paradigm with any number of jobs and workflows to orchestrate them.
 * Custom images for execution on a per-job basis.
 * Fine-grained performance with custom caching and per-job CPU or memory allocation.